-Despite the satisfying results stated in Figure 12, it turns out, in general, that it is better not to rely only on a nominal set of the uncertain parameters.
+Despite the satisfying results stated in figure 12, it turns out, in general, better not to rely only on a nominal set of the uncertain parameters.
 To encounter this fact, it is necessary to improve the robustness of the closed loop with respect to these uncertainties.
 Since the controller was derived from the continuous time plant and a continuous time arrangement of the reference transfer function, the discrete time controller will also relate to some corresponding continuous time transfer element.
-That again makes it possible to analyze the system dynamics with respect to the corresponding continuous time elements of the discrete time open loop system.
+That again makes it possible to analyze the system dynamics on the basis of the corresponding continuous time elements of the discrete time open loop system.